Mirages: On Anthropomorphism in Dialogue Systems: Recommendations

 \section{Recommendations}

-Dialogue systems are used for a wide variety of tasks, and fine-grained recommendations may only apply to a small set of contexts.
-We therefore make broad recommendations for consideration in dialogue system design: designers should recognise people's tendency to personify, consider whether anthropomorphic tools are appropriate, and reassess both their research goals and the language they use to describe the systems they build.
+Dialogue systems are used for a wide variety of tasks, and fine-grained recommendations may only be narrowly applicable.
+We therefore make broad recommendations for consideration: designers should recognise people's tendency to personify, consider which, if any, anthropomorphic tools are appropriate, and reassess both their research goals and the language used to describe their systems.

-\paragraph{Recognise tendencies to personify} In language, there is a distinction between form (e.g. in statistical language modelling, where the task may be string prediction) and meaning (the relationship between form and communicative intent) \citep{Grice1988}. \citet{bender-koller-2020-climbing} argue that humans inherently derive meaning from signals, i.e., form, regardless of the presence of communicative intent.
+\paragraph{Recognise Tendencies to Personify} Human languages distinguish between linguistic \emph{form} (e.g. string prediction in language modelling) and \emph{meaning} (i.e. the relationship between form and communicative intent)~\cite{Grice1988}. \citet{bender-koller-2020-climbing} argue that humans reflexively derive meaning from signals, i.e. linguistic forms (within linguistic systems we have competence in), regardless of the presence of communicative intent.

-It is therefore crucial for technology developers to be sensitive towards this tendency, as it applies to dialogue systems, given that until recently open domain dialogue was exclusively possible between humans.
-That is, regardless of whether it is part of a dialogue system's deliberate design to use specific linguistic forms (e.g., the anthropomorphic cues outlined in \S\ref{sec:factors}), the listener will invariably perceive communicative intent.
-Thus unnecessary integration of anthropomorphic linguistic cues can cause people to attribute humanlike cognitive abilities to systems---as in the case of Google Duplex, which excessively leveraged disfluences.
-Creators of dialogue systems should recognise these tendencies, consider the anthropomorphic cues people may pick up on, and avoid sending such signals, whether by design or through lack of consideration (e.g. from inclusion in datasets).
+Whether or not it is a part of a dialogue system's deliberate design to use specific linguistic forms (e.g. the cues outlined in §\ref{sec:factors}), listeners will invariably perceive communicative intent.
+This is particularly so given that, until recently, open domain dialogue was only possible between humans.
+Thus, unnecessary use of anthropomorphic linguistic cues can cause people to attribute humanlike cognitive abilities to systems---as was the case of Google Duplex, which excessively leveraged disfluencies.
+Creators of dialogue systems should remain cognisant of these tendencies and carefully consider which anthropomorphic cues people may pick up on, and avoid sending such signals, whether they occur by design or through a lack of consideration (e.g. stemming from datasets).